A vintage cloth pennant with the word "HELM" in blue letters and a green leaf symbol on a beige background.

 Our goal is to make recovery a journey of purpose, connection, and discovery — not just abstinence.

-We’ll assist in finding meetings, sponsors, employment, or LADC support whenever needed.
+• We’ll assist in finding meetings, sponsors, employment, or LADC support upon request.

-Residents are expected to be employed or have a start date within two weeks of arrival.
+• Residents are expected to be employed or have a start date within two to four weeks of arrival.

 At Helm Recovery, structure creates freedom.